 Why budgeting is important

 If you are wondering why you should create a budget, the main reason is that it can help you stay on track towards financial goals.
 Beyond helping you accomplish long-term financial goals, you can use budgeting as a means to keep spending money on the things that matter to you most.
-Essentially, it can help you with prioritizing your wants vs needs.
+Essentially, it can help you with the habit of prioritizing your wants vs needs.

 Plus, a budget can ensure that you have enough money to stretch until the next payday.
 With a solid budget in place, you may find that you have more peace of mind as you navigate your finances.